-As already mentioned 'Bus Parking' is available but only for internal Masters (LP controller, PCI controller and ATA controller).
+As already mentioned 'Bus Parking' has been added but only for internal Master (LP controller, PCI controller and ATA controller).
 This feature improves performances allowing a Master to have immediate access to the bus without having to re-arbitrate as long as no other requests are pending.